Check Out What Whales Are Doing With SNOW - Benzinga

 What The Experts Say On Snowflake:

-- BTIG has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $158.
+- Barclays has decided to maintain their Overweight rating on Snowflake, which currently sits at a price target of $158.

-- JMP Securities has decided to maintain their Market Outperform rating on Snowflake, which currently sits at a price target of $180.
+- Deutsche Bank has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $175.

-- UBS has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $165.
+- Citigroup has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $175.

-- Canaccord Genuity has decided to maintain their Hold rating on Snowflake, which currently sits at a price target of $185.
+- BTIG has decided to maintain their Buy rating on Snowflake, which currently sits at a price target of $183.

-- Cowen & Co. has decided to maintain their Outperform rating on Snowflake, which currently sits at a price target of $280.
+- Canaccord Genuity upgraded its action to Buy with a price target of $185

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.